Buying guide: Computer for DJing – by a DJ & computer specialist

 DJ laptops are used in warm environments like clubs.

-To protect the hardware from overheating, manufacturers slow down or shut down the computer automatically!
+To protect the hardware from overheating, manufacturers slow down the laptop which can result in crackling audio.

 You don’t want this to happen during your DJ gig!